Thai junta to explain itself to international rights groups

-BANGKOK Thailand's junta said on Monday it had ordered the Thai ambassadors to the United States and Britain to meet human rights groups in an effort to "create understanding" about last month's seizure of power.
+BANGKOK Thailand's junta said on Monday it had ordered the Thai ambassadors to the United States and Britain to meet human rights groups in an effort to "create understanding" about its seizure of power.

 Several Western governments have spoken out against the May 22 coup, calling for a speedy return to democracy.
 Rights groups have urged the ruling National Council for Peace and Order (NCPO) to curb its powers to detain and prosecute civilians.